johnny-chivers/hands-on-aws-certified-data-engineer-associate-DEA-C01-Practice/README.md

 ## Set Up
 1. We will use three data sets uploaded in the main setup section
-2. Athena will need a location to store results in S3.
-We Will use the `athena` folder created in the initial setup.
+2. Run the athena.yaml script in Cloudformation.
+Athena will need a location to store results in S3.
+We Will use the `athena` folder created in the initial setup which we will enter as a results location when running the Cloudformation script.
 3. We will create a new databse in the Athena Query editor to use.
 ```
 CREATE DATABASE demo_data;